Integrative Health & Wellness Coaching FAQs

 Can I receive continuing education credit for completing the Program?

 Continuing education credit is not currently available.
 We will continue to investigate this need.

 What role does Dr. Weil play in the program?

-As the Director of the Arizona Center for Integrative Medicine, Dr. Weil guides our initiatives, including this program.
+As the Director of the Andrew Weil Center for Integrative Medicine, Dr. Weil guides our initiatives, including this program.
 He is not an instructor for the program, but continues to contribute to curriculum development.